 While I’m in my kitchen, I will also add any extra items we need, but aren’t already included in the recipes, like trash bags or milk.
 I rely on the Staples list to guide me with what we normally have on-hand and then add those needed staples in bulk to the shopping list.

 Then, I take my list with me to the store and cross off items as I add them to my cart.
-As long as I stick to using my shopping list in Plan to Eat, it will save myself time and money at the grocery store.
+As long as I stick to using my online shopping list from Plan to Eat, it will save myself time and money at the grocery store.
 I have my list organized according to the aisles in my favorite store, which prevents me from backtracking and wasting time.

 I’m simplistic in the way I use Plan to Eat, but it’s a quick process that works well for me and my small family.
 Thanks to Plan to Eat, I’m no longer forgetting things from my grocery list, I’m consistently cooking nutritious meals for me and my husband, and I’m learning new cooking techniques!
 We also save a lot of money each month on groceries and we eat out less because dinner is already planned and shopped for!